-The following pin function descriptions are for the 80C86 in minimum mode (i.e., $MN/\overline{MX} = V{CC}$).
-Only the pin functions which are unique to minimum mode are described; all other pin functions are as described below.
+The following pin function descriptions are for the 80C86 in minimum mode (i.e., $MN/\overline{MX} = V{CC}$ ).
+Only the pin functions which are unique to minimum mode are described; all other pin functions are as described in the following.

-PIN NUMBER TYPE DESCRIPTION 28 0 STATUS LINE: logically equivalent to $\overline{S2}$ in the maximum mode.
+SYMBOL PIN NUMBER TYPE DESCRIPTION M/IO 28 0 STATUS LINE: Logically equivalent to $\overline{S2}$ in the maximum mode.
 It is used to distinguish a memory access from an I/O access.
-M/IO becomes valid in the T4 preceding a bus cycle and remains valid until the final T4 of the cycle (M = HIGH, I/O = LOW).
+M/IO becomes valid in the t4 preceding a bus cycle and remains valid until the final t4 of the cycle (M = HIGH, I/O = LOW).
 M/IO is held to a high impedance logic one during local bus "hold acknowledge".
-29 0 WRITE: indicates that the processor is performing a write memory or write I/O cycle, depending on the state of the M/\overline{IO} signal.
-WR is active for T2, T3 and TW of any write cycle.
+WR 29 0 WRITE: Indicates that the processor is performing a write memory or write I/O cycle, depending on the state of the M/IO signal.
+WR is active for t2, t3 and tW of any write cycle.
 It is active LOW, and is held to high impedance logic one during local bus "hold acknowledge".
-24 0 INTERRUPT ACKNOWLEDGE: is used as a read strobe for interrupt acknowledge cycles.
-It is active LOW during T2, T3 and TW of each interrupt acknowledge cycle.
+INTA 24 0 INTERRUPT ACKNOWLEDGE: Used as a read strobe for interrupt acknowledge cycles.
+It is active LOW during t2, t3 and tW of each interrupt acknowledge cycle.
 Note that INTA is never floated.
-25 0 ADDRESS LATCH ENABLE: is provided by the processor to latch the address into the 82C82/82C83 address latch.
-It is a HIGH pulse active during clock LOW of T1 of any bus cycle.
+ALE 25 0 ADDRESS LATCH ENABLE: Provided by the processor to latch the address into the 82C82/82C83 address latch.
+It is a HIGH pulse active during clock LOW of t1 of any bus cycle.
 Note that ALE is never floated.
-28 29 29 24 NUMBER TYPE 28 O 29 O 24 O
+DT/R 27 0 DATA TRANSMIT/RECEIVE: Needed in a minimum system that desires to use a data bus transceiver.
+It is used to control the direction of data flow through the transceiver.
+Logically, DT/R is equivalent to S1 in maximum mode, and its timing is the same as for M/IO (T = HIGH, R = LOW).
+DT/R is held to a high impedance logic one during local bus "hold acknowledge".
+DEN 26 Ο DATA ENABLE: Provided as an output enable for a bus transceiver in a minimum system which uses the transceiver.
+DEN is active LOW during each memory and I/O access and for INTA cycles.
+For a read or INTA cycle it is active from the middle of t2 until the middle of t4, while for a write cycle it is active from the beginning of t2 until the middle of t4.
+DEN is held to a high impedance logic one during local bus "hold acknowledge".